EyalSeg/line_detector/README.md

 # line_detector
-A ros package for detecting lines and queues, and get a position at the line's end.
+A ros package for detecting lines and queues, and getting a position at the line's end.

 To learn more, please refer to the wiki.